devtoolcss/devtoolcss/README.md

 # DevtoolCSS

 **DevtoolCSS** is a monorepo providing utilities and applications for manipulating DevTool's CSS data, currently supporting **Chrome DevTools Protocol (CDP)**.
-It aims to demonstrate programmatical use of style panel's information.
+It aims to demonstrate programmatic use of style panel's information.

 Currently there are two applications focusing on inlining: